Ever walk into a room and had your whole mood change?

 You have the passion and desire to find out what your students love.
 When you discover what already serves as comforting and makes them happy, you can incorporate it into your space-non contingently.
 These are things they kids don’t have to earn, or work for.
 They just are.

 Here'a a few easy to implement ways to have your space associated with positive things for your students.

 Doesn't it feel great when someone is genuinely happy to see you?
 Make sure you are making a concerted effort to smile and greet each child in your group.
 They should always know that you are so glad that they are there.

 Barring allergies and other food issues, snacks can work wonders.
 Something to munch and crunch on satisfies hunger, provides proprioceptive sensory input, and gives the kids something to do with their hands while talking or listening or conversing.
 This alleviates the awkward pressure to be making eye contact or constantly looking at peers.

 Music can be calming and lower stress.
 It can also make kids laugh and feel excited when they hear their personal favorites.
 Make a playlist of your students’ favorite music and you’ll see how they light up.

 Strategic seating is not the actual item they are sitting on but rather where they are seated in the room, the other students they are seated near or the space between their seats.
-Find out where your students do best, feel most safe, will
+Find out where your students do best and feel most safe.

 The basic premise is simple.
 We want our students to internalize that when they are in group, they feel good.
 It’s that comfort that is going to lead the way for their participation, their openness, and their trust.